Croatian Harbors and Marinas Discover the Charm

 Modern Marinas | Croatian Harbors and Marinas

-Besides its charming historic harbors, Croatia has around 60 marinas.
-Of these, ACI owns and runs 22 of these marinas, making it the Mediterranean’s largest marina chain.
-They run down the Croatian mainland coast and islands, from Umag north to Dubrovnik south.
-Many yacht charter companies base their operations at ACI marinas.
+Besides its charming historic Croatian harbors, Croatia boasts around 60 marinas.
+Of these, ACI owns and operates 22 marinas, making it the Mediterranean’s largest marina chain.
+These marinas are spread along the Croatian mainland coast and islands, from Umag in the north to Dubrovnik in the south.
+Many yacht charter companies base their operations at these ACI marinas.

 Services